Trash to Treasure Project: Garage Sale Bench Makeover

-Here is my story about the best garage sale bench makeover ever.
+Here is my story about the best trash to treasure garage sale bench makeover ever.
 Two weekends ago I got a call from my best friend.
 It went something like this:

 - Jen: I just dropped Tiff off at school and am stopping at this garage sale.